nootanghimire/looma-f5/README.md

 The major responsibilites are to completely remove python and php from the initial looma project.
 We are trying to build the complete interface using only HTML/CSS/JS.

+Developments
+---

+1. Did a test in my local firefox to read local json settings file
+2. ...

 Contributing?
 ----

 Yay!
 I love to see pull requests.